tyjhart/spokanecrime/README.md

 The city is divided among eight policing districts, with four (P1, P2, P3, P4) in the "North Police Service Area" and the other four (P5, P6, P7, P8) in the "South".
 The north and south service areas are separated geographically by the Spokane River.
 Some offenses are noted as occurring in an "OTH" district with no amplifying information given.
 Rarely, an offense will also be listed with no district at all in the weekly reports, possibly due to a data entry error.
 Districts designated "SPA", "SPB", "SPC", and "SPD" had been used at one point, but no information is given in the CompStat reports indicating what areas these designations represented.
 "OTH" and unknown (empty) districts are omitted from the figures below.

 So far in 2020, most crime occurred in districts P1, P2, P3, and P4 - all north of the Spokane River.
-Districts P4 and P3 have the highest overall counts and are both located north of the river and east of Division Street:
+Districts P4 and P3 have the highest overall counts and are both located north of the river and east of Division Street.
+The average offenses across all districts is shown with a dotted line:

 ![Offenses by Police District, 2020 YTD](./figures/plot.ytd_offenses_by_district-1.png)